European emission standards: Background

-Along with Emissions standards the European Union has also mandated a number of computer on-board diagnostics for the purposes of increasing safety for drivers.
+Along with emissions standards, the European Union has also mandated a number of computer on-board diagnostics for the purposes of increasing safety for drivers.
 These standards are used in relation to the emissions standards.

-In the early 2000s, Australia began harmonising Australian Design Rule certification for new motor vehicle emissions with Euro categories.
+During the early 2000s, Australia began harmonising Australian Design Rule certification for new motor vehicle emissions with Euro categories.
 Euro III was introduced on 1 January 2006 and is progressively being introduced to align with European introduction dates.

+Euro 7 was formally given approval by EU countries in April 2024.

 Toxic emission: stages and legal framework

 The stages are typically referred to as Euro 1, Euro 2, Euro 3, Euro 4, Euro 5 and Euro 6 for Light Duty Vehicle standards.

 The legal framework consists in a series of directives, each amendments to the 1970 Directive 70/220/EEC.
 The following is a summary list of the standards, when they come into force, what they apply to, and which EU directives provide the definition of the standard.